Chapter 1 Week 1

 All of you should go find where is the discussion board on Blackboard.

-Here you will see a forum titled “week 1 discussion”.
+Here, you will see a forum titled “week 1 discussion”.
 Click on this, and then click on “Create a Thread”.
-For subject put “Activity 1: NAME” where you replace NAME with your name and surname, and write a message to us.
+For the subject, put “Activity 1: NAME” where you replace NAME with your name and surname, and write a message to us.
 What to put in the message?
-Write a recommendation for us, either a book to read, a TV show to watch, or a recipe for us to try and cook.
+Write a recommendation for us: a book to read, a TV show to watch, or a recipe for us to try and cook.
 When you are finished, click “Submit”.

 1.4 Setting up your working environment

-There is a myth about the scientist and the messy workspace, typically illustrated with Albert Einstein:
+There is a myth about the scientist and the messy workspace, typically illustrated with a picture of Albert Einstein:

 However, many of us need order to be able to work properly.
-An organised workspace is also prominent, as we can see with these famous work spaces of: Galileo, Marie Curie, John Dalton, Alan Turing, and Charles Dickens:
+An organised workspace is also prominent, as we can see with the famous workspaces of Galileo, Marie Curie, John Dalton, Alan Turing, and Charles Dickens:

 When working with data, you have to consider your workspace.
 You can think of your computer folders as your desk.
-It helps immensely to keep our data, your code and your notes organised.
+It helps immensely to keep our data, code and notes organised.

 There are as many approaches as people.
-Some people save everything to Desktop.
-I strongly recommend if you do this, you stop, now!
+Some people save everything to their Desktop.
+I strongly recommend that if you do this, you stop now!

 I recommend going through this resource from the University of Cambridge data management guide to consider Naming and Organising Files, Documentation and Metadata, Managing References, and Organising E-mail.